epicodus-codereview/mocktionary/README.md

 ## Description

 The Mocktionary allows the user to view a list of available words and add a new word.
-The number of available definitions of a word is displayed and the user can view the definition by clicking on the word.
+The number of available definitions for a word is displayed on the row, and the user can view the definition by clicking on the word.

-From the definitions page, the user can add definitions or delete the word.
+From the definitions page, the user can add or delete definitions or delete the word.

 ## Setup